jbaublitz/neli/README.md

 about why I did things the way I did and will make your life as a contributer easier.

+### Git hooks

+I've provided git hooks to simulate a subset of what CI is running.
+If you'd like to enable these, they'll probably catch some errors before having to look at CI.
+If you'd like to enable these, run `git config core.hookspath .githooks`.
+Your commits will be checked before the commit is created.

 ### PR target branch

 Steps for a PR: